Approximate Ridesharing of Personal Vehicles Problem: Introduction

-We consider the following ridesharing problem: given a set of trips (requests) in a road network, where each trip consists of an individual, a vehicle of the individual and some requirements, select a subset of trips and use the vehicles of the selected trips to deliver the individuals of all trips to their destinations satisfying the requirements.
-An individual of a selected trip is called a \textit{driver} and an individual other than a driver is called a \textit{passenger}.
-The requirements of a trip are specified by parameters including: the source and destination of the trip, the vehicle capacity (number of seats to serve passengers), the preferred paths of the individual when selected as a driver, the detour distance and number of stops the driver is willing to make to serve passengers, and time constraints (e.g., departure/arrival time).
-There are different benefits of shared mobility~\cite{TRBM13-F}, but the main goal considered in this paper is to reduce the number of cars on the roads.
-This can be achieved by the following optimization goals: minimize the number of vehicles (or equivalently drivers) and minimize the total travel distance of vehicles (or equivalently drivers) to serve all trips.
+More specifically, we study two minimization problems in the following ridesharing problem: Given a set of trips (requests) in a road network, where each trip consists of an individual, a vehicle of the individual and some requirements, select a subset of trips to deliver the individuals of all trips to their destinations by the vehicles of the selected trips satisfying the requirements.
+We call the individual of a selected trip a {\em driver} and an individual other than a driver a {\em passenger}.
+The parameters specifying the requirements of a trip include the source and destination of the trip, the vehicle capacity (number of seats to serve passengers), the preferred paths of individual when selected as a driver, the detour distance and number of stops the driver willing to make to serve passengers, and time constraints such as departure/arrival times.
+Our optimization goals are to minimize the number of selected vehicles (or equivalently number of drivers) and to minimize the total travel distance of selected vehicles (drivers) to serve all trips.